 10. Do you want an attorney to hold your deposit just in case there is a problem with the transaction?
 Florida lawyers can act as escrow agents.
 Do you want a third party holding the earnest money deposit(s) especially when a problem arises?

 11. Are you concerned that you may not qualify for financing and you may lose your deposit?
 A Florida real estate attorney can suggest contract clauses to address this issue, including returning the deposit to the buyer if the buyer is unable to obtain prevailing market financing.

 12. Are you concerned the seller and/or real estate agent aren’t telling you something about the property?
-Not every seller or real estate agent is honest and above-board; if you are suspicious, then a Florida real estate lawyer can help you get to the bottom of things or suggest contact language to address these concerns.
+Not every seller or real estate agent is honest and above-board and some may not even know what their obligations are related to disclosing the condition of the property; if you are suspicious, then a Florida real estate lawyer can help you get to the bottom of things or suggest contact language to address these concerns.

-13. As the seller, do you feel that something could go wrong based on knowledge you have about the property?
-Florida law defines a seller’s duties to the buyer and to the property, and a Florida lawyer can explain them to the seller as well as the ramifications down the road if the buyer has a problem and wants to hold the seller responsible.
+13. As the seller, do you feel that something could go wrong based on the knowledge you have about the property?
+Florida law defines a seller’s duties to the buyer and to the property, and a Florida lawyer can explain them to the seller (including, providing a seller disclosure statement and answering the questions on that document honestly and to the best of their knowledge) as well as the ramifications down the road if the buyer has a problem and wants to hold the seller responsible.

 15. Do you want someone to tell your real estate agent that you don’t want to pay their “administrative fee”?
 Having a lawyer means that the attorney can speak for you.